Economy tracker: Inflation

 Inflation as measured by the Consumer Prices Index dropped to 0.3% last month, from 0.5% in December according to the Office for National Statistics.

-The rate of Retail Prices Index (RPI) inflation, which is calculated differently, fell from 3.2% in September from 2.6% in October.Understanding inflation:
+The rate of Retail Prices Index (RPI) inflation, which is calculated differently, also continued a downward trend, falling to 1.1%, down from 1.6%.

 - Inflation is a rise in the price of goods and services we buy

 - The annual rate of inflation shows how much higher or lower prices are compared with the same month a year earlier.
 It indicates changes to our cost of living

 - So if the inflation rate is 3% in January, for example, prices are 3% higher than they were 12 months earlier.
 Or, to look at it another way, we need to spend 3% more to buy the same things

 - We compare this to the annual change recorded in the previous month to get an idea of whether price rises are getting bigger or smaller

 - If the annual rate has risen from 3% to 4% from one month to the next, prices are rising at a faster rate